visigoth/lobster/docs/api/v3spa-lobster.md

 `/projects/:name/modules/:module/selinux`  `GET`    -                                     `text/x-type-enforcement`
 `/projects/:name/paths`                    `GET`    -                                     `application/vnd.v3spa.pathset+json`

-JSON responses will actually be wrapped in a response of type `application/vnd.v3spa.result+json`, which includes an `errors` field.
+With the exception of the `/projects/:name/modules/:module` endpoints, responses will actually be wrapped in a response of type `application/vnd.v3spa.result+json`, which includes a `result` and an `errors` field.
 The result type described in the table above will appear under a `result` field in the top-level wrapper.

 Media Type                            Description
 ----------                            -----------